ImagineCemeteries/ImagineCemeteries/240326_Manual/240902_dark_cloud.md

+# 241023
+Like being possessed by a depressed, angry slug

 # 5/16
 My prior company was invaded by a spiritual cybersec gang that carried a spiritual disease.
 Myself, my human colleagues and my spiritual colleagues where infected to various degrees.
 We call this the dark cloud.